sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

 **Notes:**

 - The example commands use *sas-viya* for the namespace.
 If you created a different namespace, use that value.
-- The default path for `<path/to/programming>` depends on which build.sh `--type` option was used: builds/full/manifests/deployments/programming.yml for `--type full` or builds/multiple/manifests/deployments/programming.yml for `--type multiple`.
+- For a SAS Viya programming-only deployment, the default path for `<path/to/programming>` is builds/multiple/manifests/deployments/programming.yml.
+- For a SAS Viya full deployment, the default path for `<path/to/programming>` is builds/full/manifests/deployments/programming.yml.

 ### How do I set the RUN_USER for Jupyter Notebook?